Friar: Historical persecution

 In response to various political or religious events, Friars have been subjects to violence, mockery, and political oppression.
 Assaults on friars and other mendicant groups across Europe were stable yet infrequent in the late Middle Ages, most common in regions where friars acted in Inquisitorial positions like northern Italy and southern France.
 The majority of these assaults happened in urban areas, carried out in most part by mobs, not individuals. though there were several cases to the contrary.
 Cases of friars and mendicants being assaulted on the roads were rare, likely due in part to their impoverished lifestyle, and that monks would travel in groups when able.

 Far more common than death or lasting harm, in unwelcome places monks were more commonly publicly mocked, shamed, or ignored.
 In his travels to Germany, Franciscan chronicler Jordan of Giano writes of an incident where travelling friars were beaten, stripped of their clothes, and imprisoned before being mocked by the public.
 Violence against friars noticeably increases during periods of anti-Catholic sentiment and religious conflict.

-In the late 1500's, the city of Ghent accused several mendicant Friars of sodomy or homosexual behaviors.
+In the late 1500s, the city of Ghent accused several mendicant Friars of sodomy or homosexual behaviors.
 Beginning in 1578, these trials would result in the incarceration, exile, and execution of more than a dozen friars.
 These trials were part of a larger anti-monastic sentiment across northern Europe and the Holy Roman Empire, in part spread by author Martin Luther, who in several of his speeches and writings associated the Catholic clergy with the practice of sodomy.
 This practice of association would be continued through following protestant writers by the likes of Henri Estienne, John Bale and John Foxe.
 Two years later in 1580, 5 friars were killed, and their monasteries were looted and burned after Calvinists took control of the city of Malines.

 Other usage of the term

 Several high schools, as well as Providence College, founded by the Dominicans, use friars as their school mascot.

-The Major League Baseball team San Diego Padres have the Swinging Friar ("padre" is also a Spanish word for the priestly title "father"; in 1769 San Diego was founded by Spanish Franciscan friars under Junípero Serra).
+The Major League Baseball team San Diego Padres have the Swinging Friar (padre is also a Spanish word for the priestly title 'father'; in 1769 San Diego was founded by Spanish Franciscan friars under Junípero Serra).

 The University of Michigan's oldest a cappella group is a male octet known as The Friars.
 The University of Pennsylvania has a senior honor society known as Friars.
 Sports teams at Father Dueñas Memorial School on the island of Guam are known as the Friars.